The Dashboard

 Kubeshark UI

-Targeted PODs
+Targeted Pods

-The filter input is used to enter the Kubeshark Filter Language (KFL) statements.
-Queries are used to filter in specific elements in traffic or reduce the amount of traffic that is interrogated.
-For example, to only see HTTP responses starting with the number 4, enter http and response.status == r"4.*" and select Apply.
-Your traffic stream will look like this:
+The display filter input accepts Kubeshark Filter Language (KFL) statements.
+These queries help focus on specific traffic elements or reduce the volume of traffic being interrogated.
+For instance, to view only HTTP responses with status codes starting with 4, use the query http and response.status == r"4.*" and select “Apply.”
+Your traffic stream will then appear like this:

 Kubeshark UI